aws/aws-parallelcluster/docs/pre_post_install.rst

 Example
 -------

-The following are some steps to create a simple post install script that installs the R packages in a cluster.
+Here is an example of how to create a simple post-install script to install some R packages on a cluster.

 1. Create a script.
-For the R example, see below
+For the R example, see below:

 ::